pgdn-network/sui-network-report-250819/README.md

 - **2025-08-26** – Mysten final note: no baseline, "we don't manage independent validators"; offered to "pass along general messages"
 - **2025-09-03** – No further reply; public disclosure via this repo

+### Response Summary

+Mysten Labs acknowledged the exposures but repeatedly framed them as "hygiene" rather than vulnerabilities.

+Key points from their responses:

+- Confirmed Mysten’s two validators are patched Ubuntu/OpenSSH, but did not dispute version fingerprinting.
+- Claimed 80/443 exposure was "intentional" for RPC, even though many nodes serve default Apache pages with known CVEs.
+- Stated they "could not find any instances of 2375 being open," despite SYN/ACK being observable on nearly every validator.
+- Emphasized that Mysten does not manage independent validators.
+- Redirected issues to the bug bounty program (which does not cover posture).
+- Legal instructed our internal contact at Mysten that he could no longer discuss the matter with us.

+No minimum baseline, no remediation plan, and no guidance for operators was ever provided.

 ## Follow-Up: Subsequent Findings and Clarifications

 - **Mysten validators** fingerprint as Ubuntu 22.04 / OpenSSH 8.9p1.
 CVEs exist upstream, but backports appear patched.
 Issue = OPSEC, not active vuln.